Stack-Space/stackhub/README.md

 # stackhub

-Space to build the idea
+Space to build an idea of the platform, we need to build the idea.

-Simon, once you get into GitHub.
-Lets work in the other file